fuxelius/atmega4808_bare_metal/README.md

 ## Objectives
 This guide will take you through the generic setup of the AVR C-compiler for a Mac Silicon (or Intel) computer for developing with the [ATmega4808](https://www.microchip.com/en-us/product/ATMEGA4808) microcontroller.
 Development is done in **SHELL**, [Visual Studio Code](https://code.visualstudio.com), [Atmel-ICE Debugger](https://onlinedocs.microchip.com/pr/GUID-DDB0017E-84E3-4E77-AAE9-7AC4290E5E8B-en-US-4/index.html?GUID-9B349315-2842-4189-B88C-49F4E1055D7F) and [GNU make](https://www.gnu.org/software/make/) (Makefile).
 The result will be a complete environment for serious embedded programming.

-If you do not own a barabone ATmega4808 development board, the [Arduino Nano Every](https://store.arduino.cc/products/arduino-nano-every) is an excellent start.
+If you do not own a barebone ATmega4808 development board, the [Arduino Nano Every](https://store.arduino.cc/products/arduino-nano-every) is an excellent start.
 I have also written a  "[C Programming for 'Arduino Nano Every' Board (ATmega4809) on a Mac and VS Code](https://github.com/fuxelius/nano_every_bare_metal)" that is a rewrite of this article for the Nano Every board.

 ## Introduction